chiumax/discord-meguBot/README.md

 Thanks for checking out my repo.

 If you have any suggestions on making this project any better I'd appreciate it.

+Please create an issue if something wrong happens.

 ## Current Features :statue_of_liberty: